rashel181/timedoor-test/README.md

 ### 1. List of Books Page (`/`)

 -   Shows books sorted by average rating (highest first)
--   Filter by number of results (10-100) (need to click submit button after that, So that the data changes according to how long it will be displayed—for example, 20 records.)
+-   Filter by number of results (10-100) (need to click submit button after that, So that the data changes according to how long it will be displayed for example, 20 records.)
 -   Search by book title or author name

 ### 2. Top Authors Page (`/authors/top`)